gaultier/pandoc_resume/markdown/resume.md

 > I am a Software Engineer focusing on delivering *simple*, high quality software that one can easily deploy, troubleshoot and maintain.
-> I also take a big interest in DevOps and in enabling all the above for my team and my organisation in a *predictable*, *automated* fashion, using modern tools.
+> I also take a big interest in DevOps and in enabling all the above for my team and my organization in a *predictable*, *automated* fashion, using modern tools.

 ----------------    ---------------------------------
 Heuweg 6A                     philigaultier@gmail.com